justdoit0823/notes/python/docs/what-is-the-difference-between-local-variable-cell-variable-and-free-variable.md

   * stack values

 These variables are located in an array of object pointers.
 The beginning is the local variables, and the end is the stack values.
-It's determined after the lexical analysis is finished.
+It's determined when the lexical analysis is finished.

->co_stacksize is the required stack size (including local variables);
+>co_stacksize is the required stack size (including local variables).

-This is the max stack size required to execute related function, which can be put the max sized values on the function's stack.
+This is the max stack size required to execute related function, and the max sized values can be pushed onto the stack.

 Pitfall in the colusre
 ----------------------

-Free variable is different from the local variable, which refers the cell index rather the cell variable's instant value.
+Free variable is different from the local variable in which it refers to the cell index rather than the cell variable's instant value.
 Once the variable's value is changed, the free variable also points to the new value through the cell index.
 For example,

 ```
 In [67]: def closure_pitfall():